wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ### Data-derived

-Branch angle probability density functions (PDFs)
+Branch angle probability density functions (PDFs) calculated at the species-level, not tree-level.
+All trees of the same species share the same PDF values. assumption is that branching architecture is a species characteristic.
 Branch diameter, length, volume, surface area
 Trunk surface area and volume
 Volume ratios between branch orders

 ### Output
-model_input_data.csv containing tree-level parameters with columns for each branch order's volume, surface area, length, diameter, density, and optimal PDF type.
+model_input_data.csv

 ## Script 3. run_model.py
 ### 5.1.
 Overview